-For combustion to take place there are three things required:
+For combustion to take place, three things must be present:

 2. Oxygen - when a fuel is burned it is reacting with the oxygen in the air.

-3. Heat - this keeps the fire burning.
+3. Heat - this ignites the fuel and keeps the fire burning.

 This can be represented in a diagram known as the Fire Triangle: